gradle/gradle/subprojects/docs/src/docs/release/notes.md

 From now on Gradle uses these workarounds every time it removes file hierarchies.
 The two most important cases that are now covered are cleaning stale output files of a task, and removing previous outputs before loading fresh ones from the build cache.

+## Update to latest Zinc compiler

+The Zinc compiler has been upgraded to version 1.2.5.
+Gradle no longer supports building for Scala 2.9.

+This fixes some Scala incremental compilation bugs and improves performance.

+The minimum Zinc compiler supported by Gradle is 1.2.0 and the maximum version is 1.2.5.

 ## Automatic shortening of long classpaths on Windows

 When Gradle detects that a Java process command-line will exceed Windows's 32,768 character limit, Gradle will now attempt to shorten the command-line by passing the classpath of the Java application via a "classpath jar".